KennyLightfoot/hmnp-site/docs/DEPLOYMENT-SUMMARY.md

 **Built with 💪 and ☕ by the HMNP Engineering Team**

 *From chaos to legend in one epic session.
-This is what production-ready looks like.* 🚀
+Deployment will be green once all outstanding issues are closed.* 🚀 *Updated: July 2025 – deployment blocked until audit items resolved*